Differentiate between the primary models of eBusiness.

 Why does the distinction between B2B and B2C matter?
 Depending on whether you are designing for a B2B or a B2C eBusiness, you may make varying

-design choices, based on projected hours of business activity and capacity, connectivity and processing speed, and the browser capabilities of
+design choices, based on projected hours of business activity and capacity, connectivity and processing speed, and the browser capabilities of your end users.

 Applying four key areas to design